Financing Graduate School: Financial Aid

 Review Process

-The review may include but is not limited to: prior academic performance; recommendations submitted within the application; additional biographical information regarding an applicant’s career, academic and other relevant experiences; and conclusions which the committee may draw as to the applicant’s motivation, character, ability, or potential.
-Criteria will also include applicant’s willingness to commit to servicing underinvested communities for 4 years and participation in the professional learning community for 2 years post-graduation.
+Inclusive of an interview with faculty, the review for grant eligibility may include but is not limited to: prior academic performance; recommendations submitted within the application; additional biographical information regarding an applicant’s career, academic and other relevant experiences; and conclusions which the committee may draw as to the applicant’s motivation, character, ability, or potential.
+Criteria will also include applicant’s willingness to commit to servicing underinvested communities in Illinois or Chicago for 4 years and participation in the professional learning community for 2 years post-graduation.

 Utilize Federal and State Grants, Scholarships & Aid to Earn Your Early Childhood Development Degree